Australian residential architectural styles: Timber and fibro fisherman's cottage

 The original fisherman's cottage was built in many coastal towns between the 1930s and 1950s.
-It was originally a simple timber framed structure of one or two rooms and a verandah which was clad with asbestos sheeting.
+It was originally a simple timber-framed structure of one or two rooms and a verandah which was clad with asbestos sheeting.
 The floors were generally raised on piles.
 The verandah sometimes had handsome wooden balustrade that was sometimes enclosed to make an additional room or sleep-out.
 Timber detail around windows and gables were often painted- cheery red being one of the most popular traditional colours.

 The original cottages, being relatively cheap to purchase, are now popular for renovation.
 Construction is easy and owner-building is common.
 The older buildings require insulation in the ceiling and walls.
 Timber and fiber cement sheeting now replaces the original asbestos and often the interior is completed gutted to create a modern open plan style of living.
 Timber strap-work can be used and windows frames painted for effect.

 Triple front (cream brick) 1950 – 1960s

 Distinctly recognisable by their front-facing walls have 3 and sometimes even 4 front-facing walls.
 This led to the front entrance sometimes brought round to the side within one of the alcoves created by the multiple fronts.
 Roofs were medium pitched and hipped with concrete tiles being used towards the end of the style in the late 60s.
 Front fences had a castellated top and feature piers raised above the top of the rest of the brick fence.
 Decorative iron was used very minimally, in gates to driveways, and balustrades to entrances.

-The architectural style was mainly built by Anglo-Celtic Australians to deal with housing shortages that arose after the Second World War.
+The architectural style was mainly built by Anglo-Celtic Australians to deal with housing shortages that arose after World War II.

-Late twentieth century 1960–2000
+Late 20th century

 Styles of the late 20th century have largely been derived from the current world architectural trends, or have been imitative of previous Australian styles.
 These styles include Stripped Classical, Ecclesiastical, International, Organic, Sydney Regional, Perth Regional, Adelaide Regional, Tropical, Brutalist, Structural, Late Modern, Post Modern, Australian Nostalgic and Immigrants' Nostalgic.
-In the 1980s and 1990s most parts of Australia had a building boom which strained building supplies, so many buildings from this era are characterised by cheap and low quality materials.
+In the 1980s and 1990s, most parts of Australia had a building boom which strained building supplies, so many buildings from this era are characterised by cheap and low quality materials.

 A good cross section of Australian residential architectural styles from this period, although not necessarily falling into one of the categories above, follows.
 Almost all of the houses shown in this section were built after 1960 and photographed just north of Sydney on the Central Coast of NSW.

 Each of these styles has a different emphasis to practicality (physical needs, layout, and views), land and environmental considerations (structural requirements for foundations, design for weather protection) and aesthetic considerations (planar, volumetric, and sculptural form, emotional and spiritual qualities.)
 All of these requirements and qualities should be considered when designing a house.